hughmancoder/Automated_Hvf_Grading/README.md

  ### questions
  - what do we do if we cannot extract psd percentage?
 Reliability is determined if psd < 33% or ght outside limits so if we can't determine this criteria should we use 2 or 3 as deafult or just skip this scan and move on to the next one?

- - A progression is marked as 2/3 consecutive chronological defects right?
+ - A progression is marked as 2/3 consecutive chronological defects in the same region

 - is Terminology listed above correct?